British-Columbia/Provincial-Court/Rules of Procedure/Local Administrative Rules of Court.md

 - No person shall file a claim to this court for the purpose of disputing a moderation action taken against that person.

 **Remedy** <br>
-- A party may apply to dismiss any claims that rely substantially on moderation action taken against that person under this policy.
+- A party may apply to dismiss any claims that rely substantially on the allegation that moderation action was taken against that person, under this policy.
-- If the court is satisfied that a party's issue for trial with respect to a claim relies substantially on moderation action taken against that person, the court must pronounce judgement or dismiss that claim accordingly.
+- If the court is satisfied that a party's issue for trial with respect to a claim relies substantially on the allegation that moderation action was taken against that person, the court must pronounce judgement or dismiss that claim accordingly.

 ---